 Introduction to the skills, processes and methods required and to develop your understanding through design projects, which include designing, building and testing.

 You will be set a number of tasks and activities around your main programme of study, which will be monitored, evaluated and discussed with you by your personal tutor.

 Specialise in biomedical engineering with modules including mechatronics, biomedical instrumentation and programming.
 Complete your second engineering design project.

 A continuation and expansion of Mathematics 1 and also introduces numerical techniques through the use of MATLAB.

 Biomedical Instrumentation (20 credits)

-Introduction to Biomedical Engineering (20 credits)
+Biomedical Engineering Principles (20 credits)

+The aim of this module is to serve as an introduction to and overview of the field of biomedical engineering.
 This module will provide some historical perspective of the major development in various domains of biomedical engineering.